Newport County Club Profile

 Pretty much 99 percent of Yeovil fans will be coming in from the east.
 Take Junction 25a of the M4, then choose the first exit off the roundabout onto Heidenhiem Drive (A4042).
 Through the traffic lights then take the first exit off the flyover.
 Keep in the left-hand lane and then take the second exit.
 At the next roundabout take the first exit, crossing the River Usk.
 At the next lights turn right onto Chepstow Road.
 Take the first right onto Cedar Road, then right onto Corporation Road, then first left onto Graffton Road.

 There is car parking at the Kingsway Centre which is a five minute walk from the ground.
-Car parking is £2.00 for 2-3 hours, then £3.00 for 3-5 hours.
+Car parking is £2.00 for 2-3 hours, then £3.00 for 3-5 hours (2018 prices).
 It's on the west side of the river but you can cross via the footbridge that is next to the University of South Wales Newport Campus building.

 Around the ground there is residents permit signs up but apparently not on every street - some allow 'guest' parking so if you get there early enough you may get lucky.
 Otherwise you're heading to one of the local public car parks.

-Public car parks are reasonably priced - council owned ones will charge £1.00 for up to three hours, and £3.50 for three to five hours parking.
+Public car parks are reasonably priced - council owned ones will charge £2.00 for up to three hours, and £4.00 for three to five hours parking (2018 prices).
 Note that most of the city centre car parks are on the west side of the river, so allow a bit of time to get down to one of the bridges.
 Queensway Multi-Storey is just off the roundabout that crosses the River Usk on the west side and is another obvious option that means you don't end up getting lost in the side streets.
 Turn towards the railway station instead of crossing the River Usk in the above directions.